kyle-paul/kyle-paul/README.md

 - 🔥 Passion: Competitive programming & Basketball.
 - 👀 Mostly use: Python, C/C++, JavaScript.

-🌱 I'm learning at Le Hong Phong High School for the Gifted (English specialized class), a student & teaching assistant at [CoTAI](https://www.cot.ai) (Center of Talents in AI), a student at [BigOCoding](https://bigocoding.com).
+🌱 I'm currently studying at Le Hong Phong High School for the Gifted in the English specialized class.
+Additionally, I am a student and teaching assistant at [CoTAI](https://www.cot.ai) (Center of Talents in AI), and I am also a student at [BigOCoding](https://bigocoding.com).

-🔭 I'm searching for opportunty to do research in collaboration with anyone passionate about research in Deep Learning, especially computer vison in medical imaging.
-I'm willing to participate in any Software Engineering project too.
+🔭 I am actively seeking opportunities to engage in research collaboration with individuals passionate about Deep Learning, particularly in computer vision applied to medical imaging.
+I am also interested in participating in Software Engineering projects.

 **My previous effort:**
-> No itention of showoff, just as a trustworthy indicator of my ability for future collaboration.
+> No itention of showing off, just using it as a trustworthy indicator of my abilities for future collaboration.

 - 1st at the national-level Vietnam Science & Engineering Fair (VISEF) (2024).
 - 3rd in a city-level Computer Science specialized competition (CP) (2024).